akabe1/kr00ker/README.md

 # Limitations
-To check the Kr00k vulnerability it coulb be necessary to launch the PoC multiple times, because (it seems that) not always a sufficient amount of data is buffered on vulnerable devices (hint: try using streaming apps).
+To check the Kr00k vulnerability could be necessary to launch the PoC multiple times, because (it seems that) not always a sufficient amount of data is buffered on vulnerable devices (hint: try using streaming apps).

 # Notes